w-da/employees/README.md

 ### `npm run deploy`

-The script make deploy to GitHub-pages.
+The script makes deploy of the app to GitHub-pages.